kornbirdone/misspellings/misspellings.md

 13. Fridge
 14. Corntopus
 15. Cornfield
+16. My name, but, you know, with a P. *Please don't.*

 ## Chapter V: Rare Misspellings
 These spellings are the rarest, if ever done, misspellings.
 But hey, better safe than sorry!